-Breakpoints are simple but very important debug instrument which allows you to suspend a program upon reaching the certain breakpoint and examine behavior of the program and its components at that point.
+Breakpoints are a simple but very important debugging instrument which allows you to suspend a program upon reaching a certain breakpoint, and examine the behavior of the program and its components at that point.
 A breakpoint is defined by one or more conditions that determine when a program's execution should be interrupted.
-These conditions depend on breakpoint type and configuration.
+These conditions depend on the breakpoint type and configuration.

 AppCode lets you create breakpoints of several types.
 Each breakpoint type supported by AppCode addresses different debugging needs and has its own individual settings.